czim/laravel-cms-media-library/README.md

     ],
 ```

-Add the service provider to your `cms-core.php` configuration file:
+Add the service provider to your `cms-modules.php` configuration file:

 ``` php
     'providers' => [